ssd71/jojs/README.md

 [![Build Status](https://img.shields.io/travis/com/ssd71/jojs?style=flat-square)](https://travis-ci.org/ssd71/jojs)
 ![npm](https://img.shields.io/npm/v/jojs?style=flat-square)

 JoJS is a library to make requests to the AniDB API.
+This uses UDP sockets to communicate with the AniDB server.
+Currently it can only fetch anime details by its respective AID on AniDB.

 Read the docs [here](https://github.com/ssd71/jojs/blob/master/docs/globals.md)